*This is going to be a long blog post, so buckle up buckaroos (in my best Caitlyn Jenner Southpark voice) and enjoy the ride!*

 We didn’t attempt to see any of the iconic Salem sights that night, heading straight for our hotel.
 We stayed at the Clipper Ship Inn, and it was… alright.
 It wasn’t the worst hotel we encountered on our trip, but it certainly wasn’t the best.
 The outside looks nice – it’s also an “exterior corridor” hotel – and the inside is decent, albeit plain and simple.
 However, Kristi swears on her life that she found and killed a bedbug in one of the beds, which meant neither of us were sleeping in that bed that night.
 I cannot confirm if what she squashed was in fact an actual bedbug, but she killed something.
 Again, Rule #1, people.

 Our final stop of the day was Newport, Rhode Island.
 This state has always perplexed me, mainly because it’s 48 miles north to south, 37 miles east to west, and 1.06 MILLION people live there.
 I needed to go to this tiny state with the booming population to see for myself where all these people live.
 Apparently, most are stacked in the major cities, because Rhode Island had far more open space and woods than I think it should have had given its population.
 It also looked just like every other state we had been to (besides Vermont).
-I chose Newport as our destination because I had read online that it was a beautiful beachside community, with mega mansions, and the route from Newport to our hotel in D.C. appeared to take us along the Rhode Island and Connecticut coasts (spoiler alert: it didn’t).
+I chose Newport as our destination because I had read online that it was a beautiful beachside community, with mega mansions, and the route from Newport to our hotel in New Jersey appeared to take us along the Rhode Island and Connecticut coasts (spoiler alert: it didn’t).

 Newport was disappointing, because there was nothing spectacular about it.
 Plymouth and Beach Haven were far cuter beachside towns, and we basically only hung around Bowen’s Wharf, which is apparently famous.
 I wasn’t impressed with Newport in the slightest, but hey, at least we tried.